OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 gawk (GNU awk) is a programable unix text utility.
 It is one of the most complex of them.
 Several simple examples will be introduced to teach you by examples.

 gawk processes the input text file line by line.
-Each line is devided intos fields using a set of field separators.
+Each line is divided into fields using a set of field separators.
 The default field separators are *TAB* and *space*.
-We can refere to a field in the actual line by $1 (first field),
+We can refere to a field in the actual line by its ordinal number e.g. $1 (first field),
 $2 (second field), etc. $0 gives the whole actual input line.

 There are some variables maintained by gawk.
 The most important ones are: